Frequently asked questions about the pay subsidy reform

 -

-With the help of the pay subsidy, a jobseeker can also get the kind of work for which their professional skills are not sufficient, or they have a disability or illness that affects the performance of tasks.
+With the help of the pay subsidy, a jobseeker can also obtain the kind of work for which their professional skills are not quite sufficient, or they have a disability or illness that affects the performance of tasks.

 -

-The Government’s proposal aims to promote the employment of people in a vulnerable labour market position and increase the use of pay subsidies, especially by businesses.
+The Government’s proposal aims to promote the employment of people in a vulnerable labour market position and increase the use of pay subsidies, particularly by businesses.

-The Government also proposes that the amount of pay subsidy granted on the basis of disability or illness be raised to 70% from the current 50%.
-The amount of pay subsidy granted based on the lack of professional skills would increase to 50% regardless of the duration of the unemployment (currently 30, 40 or 50%).
-For example, the pay subsidy granted based on the lack of professional skills for those who have been unemployed for less than a year is currently 30%.
-In future, it would be 50%.
+For example, the pay subsidy granted based on the lack of professional skills for those who have been unemployed for less than a year has been 30%.
+In the future, it will be 50%.
 All employers are entitled to the above-mentioned subsidies.

-If the conditions were met, pay subsidy could be granted to another employer immediately after the employee’s previous maximum period of pay subsidy had ended.
+If the conditions for granting pay subsidy are met, pay subsidy can be granted to another employer immediately after the employee’s previous maximum period of pay subsidy has ended.

 The long-term employment impact of the reform is estimated at 500–1,000 people.